 - Have a regular personal mindfulness practice ideally for at least one year

-- Completed an MBCT-L course, either in-person or online, within the last year
+- Completed a Mindfulness for Life course, either in-person or online, within the last year

 - Knowledge and experience of the population and context where you would like to teach MBCT; for example, workplace, education, criminal justice, physical or mental healthcare, or general population

 - Skills for working with individuals and groups

 For the online training elements, applicants must have access to suitable technology, space, privacy and the technical ability to join an online training programme via Zoom.

 Where we have more applications than spaces, applications will be prioritised from those who have access to a population and setting where they are actively involved and will be able to introduce MBCT.
 Specifically we will prioritise applications where there is the potential to engage with marginalised or underrepresented communities and where we might be able to support the implementation of MBCT into non-English speaking communities through training bi-lingual teachers.

 The OMC aims to remain engaged with, and support teachers beyond completion of their training, we endeavor to offer more than a standard training programme but a lifelong relationship of support and mutual engagement.
 Therefore, it is important for the OMC that there be some alignment to OMC vision and our trainee cohort aspirations.